iconsumeplutonium/personal-website/src/content/blog/post-1.md

 			data = "INSERT INTO `page` VALUES "
 ```

-Now after running it, we're left with a file with only 1.2 million records.
+Now after running it, I'm left with a file with only 1.2 million records.

 ```bash
 > cat filteredDB.sql | grep -oE '\)[,|;]' | wc -l